Kappa Delta Responds to Coronavirus

 A: The Centers for Disease Control and Prevention recommends:

-Q: What does my Kappa Delta experience look like now that we are not on campus?
+Q: What does my Kappa Delta experience look like this fall?

 A: In challenging times like this, the KD sisterhood becomes increasingly important.
 We are fortunate to have a support system of KD sisters who are there for us in the best of times and worst of times.
-You don’t need to feel isolated.
-While events and meetings have been cancelled or postponed to comply with nationwide recommendations, there are many ways to engage with your sisters.
-We encourage you to take advantage of technology to stay in touch.
+While events and meetings may look different, there are many ways to engage with your sisters.
+Be sure to participate in your chapter’s virtual member engagement activities and take advantage of technology to stay in touch with your KD sisters.
+If you are together in person, follow all social distancing guidelines of your university and local health department.
 Reach out to those members who may feel disconnected.
 When you show care and concern for one another and those in your community, you live our KD values.
-Your chapter will be implementing some virtual member engagement activities — we encourage you to participate.

 Q: Will we still have chapter meetings?

 A: Each chapter and each situation is different.
-While national requirements have been reduced in response to the crisis, there may be a need for your chapter to meet to complete essential chapter operations.
-Chapter meetings may happen less frequently and will look different than your traditional in-person meetings.
-Your chapter council will look at options to host virtual chapter meetings as needed.
+While national requirements have been reduced in response to the crisis, your chapter will meet either virtually or in person with social distancing guidelines to complete essential chapter operations.
+We encourage you to check with your chapter leadership for your chapter’s member experience updates.

 Q: I have an outstanding bill from the chapter or house corporation.
 What should I do?